future69/nextjs_project_e/README.md

 1. Running the Project
    Using Docker

-   In the project root directory, run the following command:
+   Please paste .env file into root directory (nextjs_project_e)

-   docker-compose up --build
+   In the project root directory, run the following command: docker-compose up --build

 2. Setup and Installation (If Required)